farirpgs/fari-games/_games/charge-rpg.md

 That's why we defined the `World Forces` before the `Player Force`.

 Once the players have a general idea of what their group is about, write a `Force`, a `Goal` and 2-3 `Methods` that represents them.

-# Being a Player | Playing the Game

-> Work In Progress
->
-> - Talk about players dos and donts

 # In a Nutshell